ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 - An AWS account.

-- The AWS CLI installed.
+- The AWS CLI is installed.

-- Your AWS credentials configured locally.
+- Your AWS credentials are configured locally.

 ```bash
 aws configure